Games for couples.

 - Erotic Dancing square – Sway, gyrate or lap dance!

-- Massage Parlour square – Relaxing head / shoulder massage (pink), Sensual back / leg massage (purple), or a genital massage (red).
+- Massage Parlour square – Relaxing head/shoulder massage (pink), Sensual back/leg massage (purple), or a genital massage (red).

-- Erogenous zone square – a roll of the die chooses the body part to receive some attention, ranging from stroking / kissing / sucking and nibbling.
+- Erogenous zone square – a roll of the die chooses the body part to receive some attention, ranging from stroking / kissing/sucking and nibbling.

-Thoughts on the game play
+Thoughts on playing the Monogamy Board Game

 Mr Bunny and I got out the game to play last night.
 LED candles were switched on.
 Music was playing in the background.
 We procured ourselves some drinks and nibbles to assist with the game playing.
 I seemed to be particularly good at landing on the ‘M’ squares and erotic dancing square.
 Mr Bunny landed on quite a few ‘lips’ and massage parlour squares.
-Either way we both got something good out of it, whether it was a snippet of insight, a kiss or another form of body contact.
+Either way, we both got something good out of it, whether it was a snippet of insight, a kiss or another form of body contact.

 I know in the days and weeks to come that I have a few ‘treat’ ideas in store for Mr Bunny.
-As to who won the game, that would be telling, but in any case its safe to say there aren’t any losers!
-There were one or two references to ‘old-school’ tech, for example Polaroids and camcorders.
+As to who won the game, that would be telling, but in any case, it’s safe to say there aren’t any losers!
+There were one or two references to ‘old-school’ tech, for example, Polaroids and camcorders.
 But for couples of a certain generation, it’s actually kind of funny in a nostalgic way.
 It certainly gave us something to giggle about, which can’t be a bad thing.
 We’re both looking forward to our next game!